Accounting1

 Why is average order value important?

 AOV is a helpful figure in a lot of ways.
-One of which is sales forecasting.
-While not 100% accurate, looking at your historic average order value for specific months can give you a good idea of what demand will be for the current year.
+It’s particularly useful for sales forecasting.
+While not 100% accurate, looking at your historic AOV for specific months can give you a good idea of what your demand will be for the current year.

-Businesses can also use the average order value to measure how well marketing efforts and pricing strategies are working so they can take action to increase their AOV.
+Businesses can also use the AOV to measure how well marketing efforts and pricing strategies are working, so they can take action to increase their AOV.
 Many small businesses find that increasing their AOV is a cost-effective way to improve their margins.
 What do we mean by this?

 The second stage is actually making the sale.
-It’s your business’s responsibility to make your products attractive to customers.
-You can accomplish this through quality, prices, or a combination of multiple different factors.
+It’s your business’s responsibility to make your products desirable to customers.
+You can accomplish this through quality, price, or a combination of multiple factors.

-The distinction is that improving traffic incurs costs, but making sales doesn’t.
-As a result, it can be more lucrative to focus less on growing traffic and more on increasing your average order value.
+The distinction between these stages is that improving traffic incurs costs, but making sales doesn’t.
+As a result, it can be more lucrative to focus less on growing traffic and more on increasing your AOV.

-Average order value has a fatal flaw: it homogenizes data into a single figure.
-Sometimes, it’s helpful to compress data into a single figure, but increasing sales isn’t that simple.
-It depends on various factors, ranging from product quality to the time of year.
+AOV has a fatal flaw: it homogenizes data into a single figure.
+While sometimes it’s helpful to compress data into one data point, increasing sales often isn’t that simple.
+Sales depend on various factors, ranging from product quality and current trends to even the time of year.

 Average Order Value by Industry: